marco73/QMK-MediaPad/qmk_firmware/keyboards/mediapad/readme.md

 * Keyboard Maintainer: [me](https://github.com/marco73)

-Make example for this keyboard (after setting up your build environment):
+Make example for this keyboard (after setting up your build environment and copying the "mediapad" folder from this repository in the qmk repository):

     make mediapad:default